Ambassador Omrie Michael Golley, lawyer and diplomat

 By Bockarie Kukuku Musa, Freetown

 Today, I eulogize an illustrious son of Sierra Leone who is currently Sierra Leone’s Ambassador to the Republic of South Korea.

-Ambassador Omrie Michael Golley, a Sierra Leonean lawyer, an advocate, philanthropist, a comrade per excellence, a fearless and quintessential leader.
+Ambassador Omrie Michael Golley, a Sierra Leonean lawyer, an advocate, philanthropist, a comrade per excellence and a fearless and quintessential leader.

-Ambassador Omrie M. Golley is a flawless orator and diplomat that has won my loyalty because of his single-minded dedication; his sacrifice; his commitment to the issues affecting Sierra Leone.
+Ambassador Omrie M. Golley is a flawless orator and diplomat that has won my admiration because of his single-minded dedication; his sacrifice; his commitment to the issues affecting Sierra Leone.
 Someone who believes that Sierra Leone will rise again under the leadership of His Excellency the President, Dr. Ernest Bai Koroma.

 Indeed, I admire his enviable traits, a beacon of hope to we the younger ones.
 I must say, I’m privileged to have brainstormed ideas with him in a collective vision to develop Sierra Leone.